Kiranjith83/SA/SA.md

   - Because the relationship is fixed, it struggle with any situation or data which has fluid relation ship.
     - It struggles with social media sites.
     - Hard to scale the relational database, as single system needs to access it all ideally in memory and difficult to separate the data.
+  - Adding data should make sure it is consistent across all the columns in the data base.

 - **NOSQL (Non-Relational)**
 - [More details](https://database.guide/nosql-database-types/)